 Resources on Race, Racism and Health Disparities

 This guide, compiled by the Library and the Center for Diversity and Inclusion, is intended as a resource guide for OHSU community members on race, racism and health in Oregon and in the United States.
+For resources specifically related to retention and recruitment, please see the Diversity in Academic Medicine guide.

 Contact us for assistance with identifying additional resources for a given topic, or to suggest additions to this resource guide.